Family's horror at photos of dead backpacker's corpse being shared on social media

 Deputy Labour leader Tom Watson MP said: "This is completely disgraceful from Instagram.
 Amelia's family should have their privacy and wishes respected.
 Instagram's standards are clearly morally redundant if they don't rule these posts in breach of guidelines."

-A spokesperson for Facebook said the company's "thoughts go out to her family and friends."
+A spokesperson for Facebook said the company's "thoughts go out to her family and friends".

 "We have clear rules against posting graphic content, when we are made aware of this content we remove it," the spokesperson said.